Drag and drop functionality is a cornerstone of modern, intuitive web applications. For developers using React, the react-beautiful-dnd

 Installation Troubleshooting

 Some common issues during installation include dependency conflicts or errors like "cannot resolve react beautiful dnd."
-These can often be resolved by ensuring that your React and ReactDOM versions are compatible and by clearing your package manager's cache.
+These can often be resolved by ensuring that your React and ReactDOM versions are compatible and by clearing your package manager's cache. f you suspect version clashes, review our primer on managing dependencies in code.

 Basic Concepts and Key Components